bash/terminal-dark-light-agenda/readme.md

 * [terminal-colorsaurus]: A Rust library that answers the question "Is this terminal dark or light?".
 * [terminal-trx]: A Rust library that provides a readable and writable handle to the current tty.
 * [Continuous Color Reporting]: Specification for an extension to OSC 4, 10...19 for continously receiving updates when the color changes.
+* [Tau's Exhaustive List of DEC Modes][dec-modes]: An exhaustive list of all DEC (private) modes that are encountered in the wild.

 ## Contributions
 * (PR) [delta]: [Detect Dark/Light Mode from Terminal][delta-pr]